 NAFFA is an Arizona based non-profit 501(C) (3) organization that provides programs to strengthen families through responsible fatherhood and motherhood.
 Our programs are one of a kind, creating a real passion in parents to take a leadership role in keeping families together and growing healthy children.

-We have three signature curricula, 1.)
+We have four signature curricula, 1.)
 Fatherhood Is Sacred®, Motherhood Is Sacred®, 2.)
-Linking Generations By Strengthening Relationships® and 3.)
-Addressing Family Violence & Abuse®.
+Linking Generations By Strengthening Relationships®, 3.)
+Addressing Family Violence & Abuse® and 4.)
+Suicide PreventionTM.
 Our Fatherhood Is Sacred®, Motherhood Is Sacred® program is our foundational curriculum, the Linking Generations By Strengthening Relationships® and Addressing Family Violence & Abuse builds upon that foundation.
 To learn more about our curricula and how they are distinct from other social service programs.

 Families are at the heart of all cultures.
 There is no work more important than fatherhood & motherhood.